Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Performance Evaluation

 \subsection{Dataset}

 Numerous open-source platforms, including Carla \citep{dosovitskiy2017carla} and AirSim \citep{shah2018airsim}, exist to simulate traffic environments.
 However, it was difficult to implement simulated traffic based on actual data on these platforms.
 Our goal was to simulate a real-world agent by predicting drivers' intentions, which made these platforms inappropriate.
-As a result, we created a Pygame-based traffic simulation environment \citep{mcgugan2007beginning}, as shown in Fig. \ref{vehicles}.
+As a result, we created a Pygame-based traffic simulation environment \citep{mcgugan2007beginning}, as shown in Figure~\ref{vehicles}.

 Several studies \citep{ji2023hierarchical,chen2023safe,tang2022prediction} have examined highway driving by utilizing the NGSim \citep{yeo2008oversaturated} and HighD \citep{krajewski2018highd} datasets.
-Both collections provide information regarding the lateral and longitudinal position, velocity, and acceleration of each vehicle on the road.
-The HighD dataset, in particular, is filmed using a drone camera that captures a 420-meter section of a German highway, offering accurate data even in situations where traffic is obstructed.
-The current research relies on the HighD dataset for both training and testing, using one of the most dense tracks for each stage of the study from a total of 60 tracks in the dataset, as depicted in Fig. \ref{vehicles}.
+Both collections provide information regarding the lateral and longitudinal positions, velocities, and accelerations of each vehicle on the road.
+The HighD dataset, in particular, is filmed using a drone camera that captures a $420$-meter section of a German highway, offering accurate data even in situations where traffic is obstructed.
+The current research relies on the HighD dataset for both training and testing, using one of the most dense tracks for each stage of the study from a total of $60$ tracks in the dataset, as depicted in Figure~\ref{vehicles}.
 Although this method of studying traffic provides realistic results, it carries some limitations.
-Since we add a virtual AV to learn to drive efficiently among other vehicles, those vehicles are not aware the AV's presence.
+Since we add a virtual AV to learn to drive efficiently among other vehicles, those vehicles are not aware of the AV's presence.
 In some situations, this leads to unavoidable accidents of whom the AV is not the cause.
 For example, when the AV is driving in a lane, another vehicle collides with it from back since the vehicle does not know the AV is on the road.

-Accroding to the highD dataset, we assume an AV is driving on a two-directional, three-lane highway, as shown in Fig. \ref{vehicles}.
-To clarify the position of each vehicle, we assign 1 to 6 to the highway lanes from top to buttom of Fig. \ref{vehicles}.
+According to the HighD dataset, we assume an AV is driving on a two-directional, three-lane highway, as shown in Figure~\ref{vehicles}.
+To clarify the position of each vehicle, we assign $1$ to $6$ to the highway lanes from top to bottom of Figure~\ref{vehicles}.
 In the first three lanes, vehicles move in the right-to-left direction and in the rest, vehicles move in the left-to-right direction.